audreygroves/Architecture_Microservices_AudreyGroves/README.md

-# Dockerized React Todo List Application
+# Docker Todo List Application

-This is a Dockerized React Todo List application that allows you to manage your to-do items through a simple and intuitive user interface.
+This is a Todo List application that allows you to manage your to-do items through a simple and intuitive user interface.
 The application is encapsulated in a Docker container, making it easy to deploy and run in various environments.

 ## Prerequisites